lu-pl/semantic-sandbox/README.md

 # Semantic Sandbox

-Semantic Sandbox is a compose stack for running popular Triplestores.
+Semantic Sandbox is a simple compose stack for running popular Triplestores.

-The setup can be useful for automated testing or simply tinkering. 🔧🐱
+The setup can be useful for end-to-end testing or simply tinkering. 🔧🐱

 ## Usage
 Run `docker-compose` to start the compose environment with all featured Tripelstores.